Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 Know It:

-1. Shimano Ultegra pedals and Look Keo pedals use adjustable springs.
+1. Shimano Ultegra, Time XPRO, and Look Keo 2 pedals use adjustable springs to set your release tension.

-2. Look Keo Blade pedals gave you a choice of two or three carbon “blades” with pre-set tension levels instead of a spring.
+2. Look Keo Blade pedals give you a choice of two or three carbon “blades” with pre-set tension levels instead of a spring.

 3. Speedplay uses a non-adjustable tension spring in its release mechanism (the float is adjustable – more below).
 Their Standard Tension cleats work fine for me at my 150lb/68kg weight.
 While I couldn’t tell any difference clipping in and out, they also make Easy Tension cleats that you might prefer if you weigh less or are new to riding clip-in pedals.
 The Easy Tension cleats come standard with the lowest-priced Comp model.
 You can buy either set of cleats separately for about US$50/£50/€60.

-Stability – Once clipped in, you want as stable and quiet an interface as possible between your pedal and cleat.
+Stability – Once clipped in, you want an interface that is as stable and quiet as possible between your pedal and cleat.
 The more stable the interface, the more efficient your power delivery.

 Know It: